Acupuncture effective on many points

 The holiday mood is already strong in many.
 Trips are booked, suitcases packed, new passports requested at the last minute.

-Holidays are wonderful, but oh...that jet lag, or those swollen ankles...summer ailments unfortunately do not always stay at home!
+Holidays are wonderful, but oh...that jet lag, or those swollen ankles...summer ailments don't always stay at home!

-Because we want you to have a carefree, vital summer, you will receive the TCG summer ailments first aid kit from us.
+Because we want to give you a carefree, vital summer, you will receive the TCM summer ailments first aid kit from us.

 The knowledge of Traditional Chinese Medicine (TCM) can be very useful.

-You can think of acupressure points as a kind of first aid kit that is always available, takes up no space in your suitcase, and is easy to apply.
+Acupressure points can be seen as a kind of first aid kit that is always available, takes up no space in your suitcase, and is easy to apply.
 This way, you can support yourself and others with unpleasant summer ailments.
 Handy!

 If you don't feel any effect, it may mean you are not quite on the acupuncture point.
 Explore the surrounding area a bit and see if you notice anything nearby.
-Of course, it may be that another point works better for your symptoms, and your acupuncturist knows that better than anyone else!
-So if you're still not sure, ask your acupuncturist for tips on building a valuable self-care kit.
+Of course, it could be that another point works better for your symptoms, and your acupuncturist knows best!
+So if you're still unsure, ask your acupuncturist for tips to build a valuable self-care kit.

 Jetlag

-By massaging the point Large Intestine 4 He Gu, you reduce cramps during diarrhea.
-If you suffer from diarrhea, you can massage this point more often.
+By massaging the point Large Intestine 4 He Gu, you can reduce cramps during diarrhea.
+If you are suffering from diarrhea, you can massage this point more frequently.
 It also helps with constipation.
 It is located in the valley between your thumb and index finger.

 Furthermore, Spleen 5 Shang Qiu and Stomach 22 Guan Men are also good points to help with your bowel movements: